WukLab/Hotpot/README.md

 # Hotpot
 Hotpot is a kernel-level, RDMA-based Distributed Shared Persistent Memory (DSPM) system.
 Applications can access data through memory load/store instructions and at the same time make the data durable and survive various types of failures.

 We built Hotpot as a linux module for the Linux 3.11.1 kernel (a small part of the original kernel is changed because of a limitation of the 3.11.1 kernel and will not be necessary for newer kernels).
 The Hotpot kernel module is in `hotpot/`.
 The folder `hotpot/test` has some simple examples of using Hotpot.

+# Documentation
+This file is a high level __HOW-TO__ run hotpot tutorial.

+For Hotpot APIs and Hotpot configurations, please check [hotpot/Documentations](https://github.com/WukLab/Hotpot/tree/master/hotpot/Documentations).

+For common setup and runtime issues, please check [KNOWN-ISSUES](https://github.com/WukLab/Hotpot/tree/master/hotpot/KNOWN-ISSUES.md).

+For more information about Hotpot itself, please check [Hotpot paper](https://engineering.purdue.edu/WukLab/hotpot-socc17.pdf).

 # Caution:
 This is a BETA version, use under your own risk!
-We will have our stable version ready soon.

-For more information, please check [Hotpot paper](https://engineering.purdue.edu/WukLab/hotpot-socc17.pdf).

-# Documentation
-This file is a high level HOW-TO run hotpot tutorial.
-For more information about how to configure Hotpot and Hotpot APIs, please refer to [hotpot/Documentations](https://github.com/WukLab/Hotpot/tree/master/hotpot/Documentations).

 # How To Run Hotpot